semog/probebot/README.md

 if you have a working Go environment.

-After that you can run the bot with
+After that you can install the bot as a service by running
 ```
-DB=database.db APITOKEN=uiaeouiaouiao probebot
+sudo ./install.sh
 ```